 Investing in assets via funds

 What this means is that you can then pick the best funds for you and build a portfolio which covers a range of assets such as those mentioned in the next section.
-Without using funds it would be very difficult to build a diverse and cost effective portfolio if you bought assets directly.
-The beauty of funds (be they investment trusts, investment trusts or exchange traded funds) is that you can buy and sell them very easily.
+Without using funds it would be very difficult to build a diverse and cost-effective portfolio if you bought assets directly.
+The beauty of funds (be they unit trusts, investment trusts or exchange-traded funds) is that you can buy and sell them very easily.

 Basic asset types and historic returns

 You can invest in funds via a Stocks and Shares ISA or a pension.
 The beauty of doing so is that you can then build a portfolio of funds to maximise your returns.
 Below I list two key asset types you will likely invest in and their potential returns.